 Yes, you own the actual copyright to your work when you create it, but you do not have the full protection of the law unless you register it.
 That one little [online form] from the copyright office will change your life.

 This is how longtime director and photographer Michael Grecco sums up the process that ensures your photographs are protected.
 The first step is, of course, creating the imagery itself.
-But what’s also important is registering that work with the U.S. government’s copyright office to prevent outside parties from unjustly using your imagery.
+It’s also important to register that work with the U.S. government’s copyright office.
+This prevents outside parties from unjustly using your imagery.
 Your ability to defend yourself against an infringement depends on your timely registration of your copyright.
-Most photographers don’t realize that, while they own the copyright to their photos the instant they’re made, it’s only by registering the copyright that they’re truly protected from infringement.

 As with just about anything related to our government, the process by which you register your copyright is, to use Michael’s words, “deceptively complicated.”
 Across three detailed videos, Michael breaks down and simplifies the step-by-step guide to protecting your work, covering the “why” as well as the “how” regarding this vital action.
 Let’s take some time to highlight the key points of each video, all of which can be found below.